-Inlays and onlays give us the opportunity to practice conservative dentistry.
-Decay, fracture, and other structural damage that’s too great for a filling, yet not great enough to warrant a full crown, may qualify for an inlay or onlay.
-These lab-made restorations are also called partial crowns or ¾ crowns, and they offer a happy medium between fillings and crowns.
+Inlays and Onlays give us the opportunity to practice conservative dentistry.
+Decay, fracture and other structural damage that is too great for a filling yet not enough to warrant a full crown may qualify for an inlay or onlay.
+Thes lab-made restorations are also called partial crowns or 3/4 crowns and they offer a happy medium between a fillings and crowns.

 Who Needs an Inlay or Onlay?

 Anyone whose dental damage exceeds what a filling can correct, but is not substantial enough for a full crown may be eligible for an inlay or onlay.
 These restorations fit like a filling, within a tooth, but they’re made in a lab from solid porcelain, porcelain fused to metal (PFM), metal, or zirconia.
 Inlays fit between the cusps on the biting surface of a tooth, and onlays cover one or more cusps and may extend down the side of a tooth.
 Why not just place a crown?
 The more natural, healthy tissue we can preserve, the better.
 Nothing can exactly replace healthy human tissue, so we opt for conservative procedures whenever possible and practical.